firedrakeproject/Irksome/demos/bbm_auxiliary/demo_bbm_aux.py.rst

 estimates the quadrature degree for each individual term in `F`.
 The degree estimation algorithm will only be exact for polynomial nonlinearities, such as the cubic term in `I3`.
-For complicated nonlinearities, the estimated degree might be too large and result in very long compilation and runtimes.
+For complicated nonlinearities, the estimated degree might be too large and result in very slow compilation and runtime.
 The quadrature degree might be optionally capped via `max_quadrature_degree` keyword arumgent. ::